5 Ways To Know When To Walk Away From A Sexless Marriage

 Anxious perfectionists are frequently concerned about what happens during sex therapy.

-In this type of therapy, clients work one-on-one with a therapist to explore their thoughts, feelings, and behaviors in a confidential and non-judgmental setting.
+In this type of therapy, clients work one-on-one with a therapist to explore their thoughts, feelings.
+And behaviors in a confidential and non-judgmental setting.

 Individual sexual therapy is meant to help people understand their own patterns of behavior and come up with new ways to deal with anxiety and stress.